Is hiking dangerous?

 These are other backpacking material that is important but that is for a facility not for risk management.

 Get medical checkup

-- before hiking make sure you are medically fit to climb or walk on high altitude trails.
+- before hiking make sure you are medically fit to climb or walk on high-altitude trails.
 You should not have any disease, heart problem, or breathing problem if you are planning to hike. avoid hiking if you panic quickly because it is common on trails.

 - Keep Checking on your partner’s health throughout the journey.
-Never push yourself and members of your group hard this unlikely can cause breathing problem, muscle strains, and injury in most cases.
+Never push yourself and members of your group hard this unlikely can cause breathing problems, muscle strains, and injury in most cases.
 Instead, take regular breaks to find the breath and to reduce the muscle tightness.